IBM/zopeneditor-sample/README-VSCODE.md

 Here are the prerequisites for installation:

 - *Visual Studio Code*: In order to install Wazi for VS Code, you must install [Microsoft Visual Studio Code](https://code.visualstudio.com/download).
 See the [VS Code documentation](https://code.visualstudio.com/docs/setup/setup-overview) for installation and configuration instructions.
-- *IBM JAVA 8*: The COBOL language server included in this extension has been implemented in Java.
-Therefore you need to install and configure a Java 8 Runtime in order to start it.
+- *IBM JAVA 8 - 64 bit*: The COBOL language server included in this extension has been implemented in Java.
+Therefore you need to install and configure a Java 8 Runtime - 64 bit in order to start it.
 As a result of this installation you must have Java 8 in the path so that VS Code will see it.
   - The preferred Java SDK to use is [IBM Java 8](https://developer.ibm.com/javasdk/downloads/sdk8).
   - Alternatively, you can use [Oracle Java SDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 - *Git*: To be able to perform some of the tutorial steps that involve Git we assume that you have it installed and available in your system path so that VS Code can see it.
 On Macs Git comes out of the box, for Linux you can install it with your distribution's package manager, and for Windows we recommend getting it directly from <https://git-scm.com>.